loulblemo/openai_dataset_creation/README.md

 We will be using Dall-e to generate the Images and ChatGPT to annotate the images with text.

 The main script in this repo, generate_dataset.py, creates a dataset folder that can be uploaded to the public HuggingFace Datasets.
-The output folder will contain a 'data' folder with the images, and a 'metadata.csv' file, containing the matching between images and text.
+The output folder will contain a `data` folder with the images, and a `metadata.csv` file, containing the matching between images and text.

 An example of a dataset created using this script can be found here: https://huggingface.co/datasets/Loulblemo/diffusion_skyscrapers_city_building